inorbit-ai/ros_amr_interop/massrobotics_amr_sender_py/README.md

 colcon build --packages-select massrobotics_amr_sender
 ```

-## Running the node
+## Running the node from source

-The node takes the Mass AMR config file path as parameter.
+The node takes the MassRobotics AMR config file path as parameter.
 If not provided, it is assumed the file is on the current directory.

 ```bash
 # Source the local overlay by running `. install/setup.sh` if